Dan Lancaster: Production and mixing career

 In 2020, Lancaster began his year by once again working with Bring Me the Horizon, this time mixing the lead single "Parasite Eve" from their October 2020 EP Post Human: Survival Horror.
 Lancaster was the subject of an episode of a documentary that the band filmed to showcase the challenges of making music remotely during the COVID-19 pandemic lockdown measures put in place in the UK.
 Lancaster contributed mixing to Enter Shikari's sixth album Nothing Is True & Everything Is Possible, which peaked at #2 in the UK Albums Chart, as well as mixing for British rock band The Hunna.
 In June 2020 Lancaster worked with Oli Sykes of Bring Me the Horizon and Brazilian model Alissa Salls to produce and mix "Like", the debut single of Salls' artist project Alissic.

 In 2021, Lancaster worked once again with One OK Rock, this time to co-write, produce and mix their single 'Broken Heart of Gold', which was written for the movie Ruroni Kenshin: The Beginning, released in Japan on 23 April, with a global release date set for 30 July 2021.
 During a documentary showing the making of the single, singer Takahiro Moriuchi commented on his long-term relationship with Lancaster, stating: "Dan Lancaster is a sweetheart, and also he is really talented.
 Me and Dan are totally in understanding of each other."
-In 2022, Lancaster mixed the single "Won't Stand Down" by the rock band Muse, and joined them on their Will of the People tour, providing keys, percussion and guitar.
+In 2022, Lancaster mixed the single "Won't Stand Down" by the rock band Muse.
+He then joined the band as their new touring member starting with the Will of the People World Tour in May 2022, replacing longtime touring member Morgan Nicholls, providing additional keyboards, percussion, backing vocals, and guitar.
+While on this tour in 2023, Dan met rock band The Warning who opened for Muse in Mexico and the UK.
+This connection resulted in him co-writing and co-producing 3 tracks from the band's 2023 album Keep Me Fed.
+Lancaster produced and co-wrote the majority of the tracks on Muse's tenth studio album, The Wow!
+Signal (2026), with bandleader Matt Bellamy praising Lancaster for helping push the band to create a more modern and "fresh" sound.